Wholly Human defines the scale of its work across five concentric categories: inner or self, relationship, community, environmental, and spiritual.

 The spirit of every energy system—personal, relational, societal, environmental, cosmic—can be recognized, received, and reciprocated.
 In this way, the spiritual experience is not just accessible, but also perfectly mundane.

 As all things arise mutually from an interconnected Whole, the illusion of separateness includes the illusion of being separate from the divine.
 It is experiential—as real as real can be!
-To accept the divine within oneself is also to accept the divine within everyone and everything.
+To accept the divine within oneself is also to accept the divine within everyone and everything else.
 To accept the world is also to accept its shadows, which exist in direct relation to its highlights.
-To accept the present is to feel, live in, and respond to it, thus freeing oneself to change and adapt harmoniously.
+To accept the present is to feel it, live in it, and respond to it, thus freeing oneself to change and adapt harmoniously.

 We believe it is important to have spiritual discipline in one’s life, but are aware that throughout history many movements and communities in the history of whiteness have overreached and disrespected other religions and spiritualities through appropriation.
 Instead of perpetuating this unloving practice or leaving it unaddressed, we strive to connect ourselves and others with a spirituality grounded in the “natural present.”
 Nature—diverse, wise, fluid, transformative nature—is the giver of all answers.
 While we understand that colonio-capitalist society leaves people starving for spiritual meaning, we assert that it is possible to fulfill this natural requirement without cultural appropriation or strict religion, and that this leads one to a more connected relationship with the Universe, the Earth, the Self, and each “Other.”
-This, in our opinion, is a spirituality that is accessible to anyone anywhere without harming or disrespecting any person or culture in its path.
+This, in our opinion, is a personal spirituality that is accessible to anyone, anywhere, that reduces the risk of harming or disrespecting another person or culture.